BruceBuckland/SignIn-awsmhh/README.md

 ```

-- Build and Run (Tested on a iPhone6 format machine)

 - You will need to specify your AWSKeys.xcconfig as a Configuration for (Debug and Release) in your project settings -> Select Project -> Select Info -> Select Configurations -> Select the AWSKeys file in both  Debug and Release.
 - If you change the configuration of these settings you must do a Product -> Clean (which gets rid of the preconfigured info.plist I think, so the settings can find thier way to K. struct in ConstantsK.swift
 - This app uses an AWSSignInProvider class called AWSCUPIdPSignInProvider that allows authentication using Cognito Your User Pools.
-If you want to write your own AWSSignInProvider for another IdentityProvider this class provides a model
+- Build and Run (Tested on a iPhone6 format machine)

+##### Optional, if you want to use the framework, you have to build it.
+  - cd top level directory aws-mobile-hub-helper
+  - Scripts/GenerateHelperFramework.sh (This puts a builtFramework directory at top level)
+  - In xcode open SignIn-awsmhh remove the AWSMobileHubHelper.framework from that app and add the file aws-mobilehub-helper-ios/builtFramework/framework/AWSMobileHubHelper.framework to your app.

 ##### Changes to aws/mobile-hub-helper
 - The following changes were required and have been made.
 If you want to use user pools or developer identities and/or link identities, these are needed fixes.